 Synonyms: Ren: kidney (in Latin); Nephros: kidney (in Greek).

-The kidneys are 2 bean-shaped, reddish brown organs inside the abdomen situated on the posterior abdominal wall.
+Kidneys are the two reddish-brown organs inside the abdomen, situated on the posterior abdominal wall, resembling beans.

-They’re the major excretory organs and remove the waste products of protein metabolism and surplus of water and salts from the blood and are so necessary for preserving the electrolyte and water balance in the tissue fluids of the body, essential for survival.
+The waste products of protein metabolism are removed by the kidneys and are therefore, these are known as the major excretory organs.
+Also, surplus of water and salts from the blood and are so necessary for preserving the electrolyte and water balance in the tissue fluids of the body, essential for survival.

 The kidneys be located on the posterior abdominal wall, 1 on every side of the vertebral column, behind the peritoneum, opposite 12th thoracic and upper 3 lumbar (T12 L3) vertebrae.
 They reside in epigastric, hypochondriac, lumbarand umbilical regions.